radixdlt/radixdlt-scrypto/radix-engine/docs/architecture/layers/application.md

 # Application Layer

-The application layer is responsible for defining high level logic.
-Bytecode that describes this logic, along with other static information, is bundled up in an executable format called a Package.
-Packages are then stored on-ledger and available for execution.

-## Packages
+Applications in Radix Engine are responsible for defining two things:
+1. New Blueprint Definitions
+2. Associated Logic with each Blueprint

+These are bundled up in a format called a Package.